Self-determination: Asia

 Indonesia gained independence from the Dutch Empire in 1949 after the latter failed to restore colonial control.
-As mentioned above, Indonesia also wanted a powerful position in the region that could be lessened by the creation of united Malaysia.
+Indonesia also wanted a powerful position in the region that could be lessened by the creation of united Malaysia.
 The Netherlands retained its New Guinea part from the previous Dutch East Indies, but Indonesia threatened to invade and annex it.
 A vote was supposedly taken under the UN sponsored Act of Free Choice to allow West New Guineans to decide their fate, although many dispute its veracity.
 Later, Portugal relinquished control over East Timor in the aftermath of Carnation Revolution in 1975, at which time Indonesia promptly invaded and annexed it.
 In 1999, Indonesian president B. J. Habibie was pressured by Australia and the United Nations to give East Timor independence.
 The people of former Indonesian East Timor were given a choice of either greater autonomy within Indonesia or independence.
 78.5% of East Timorese voted for independence, rejecting Indonesia's special autonomy proposal.

 Laos and Cambodia both gained independence from the French Empire in 1953, although Vietnam's case was more complex than those of the other two former colonies of French Indochina.
-Despite Vietnam under the communist Viet Minh declaring independence from France in 1945, it had to fight the Southern Resistance War and later the First Indochina War against not just the French but also the anti-communist Western-backed State of Vietnam after 1949, until the decisive Battle of Dien Bien Phu guaranteed the international recognition of Vietnam in 1954 at the Geneva Conference, albeit partitioned between the South Vietnam (State of Vietnam, later the Republic of Vietnam) as well as the communist North Vietnam (Democratic Republic of Vietnam).
+Despite Vietnam under the communist Viet Minh declaring independence from France in 1945, it had to fight the Southern Resistance War and later the First Indochina War against not just the French but also the anti-communist Western-backed State of Vietnam after 1949.
+This would last until the decisive Battle of Dien Bien Phu guaranteed the international recognition of Vietnam in 1954 at the Geneva Conference, albeit partitioned between the South Vietnam (State of Vietnam, later the Republic of Vietnam) as well as the communist North Vietnam (Democratic Republic of Vietnam).
 It wouldn't be until 1975 that Vietnam would be reunified under the north's rule following the Vietnam War.